-The exam will be held on Saturday, December 1, from 10:00 a.m. to 6:00 p.m.
+The exam will be held on Saturday, December 3, from 10:00 a.m. to 6:00 p.m.
 Participation in the exam is required for the course.
-As an extra incentive, I will treat the participants to a free lunch at the Empire Dynasty Chinese Buffet in New Hartford.
+As an extra incentive, I will treat the participants to lunch.

 Homework